 Where neither party needs financial support at the moment, the court can order nominal maintenance (eg £1 a year) as a safety net in case circumstances later change.
 This leaves the recipient free to apply for an increase later if necessary.
 Nominal maintenance is sometimes used where there are young children.

-An application for spousal maintenance can be made any time after the decree nisi has been granted.
+An application for spousal maintenance can be made any time after the conditional order has been granted.
 A separate type of maintenance application can be made if one of you has immediate financial needs during the divorce process that the other refuses to help with.
 An interim maintenance order (also known as maintenance pending suit) provides maintenance payments until the divorce is finalised.

 Changing spousal maintenance